khulnasoft/integrations-core/docker_daemon/README.md

 ## Setup
 ### Installation

-To collect Docker metrics about all your containers, run **one** Datadog Agent on every host.
+To collect Docker metrics about all your containers, run **one** Khulnasoft Agent on every host.
 There are two ways to run the Agent: directly on each host, or within a [docker-dd-agent container][2] (recommended).

 For either option, your hosts need cgroup memory management enabled for the Docker check to succeed.
 See the [docker-dd-agent repository][3] for how to enable it.